openshift/infrastructure-provider-onboarding-guide/docs/platform-external/index.md

 [Kubernetes blog](https://kubernetes.io/blog/2019/04/17/the-future-of-cloud-providers-in-kubernetes/)
 and the [Kubernetes documentation](https://kubernetes.io/docs/concepts/architecture/cloud-controller/).

-To signalize the use of external cloud providers' components, like Cloud Controller Manager, OpenShift provides a mechanism to set the `--cloud-provider` flag to `external` on Kubernetes components (Kubelet and Kube Controller Manager) when using the platform type `External`.
+To signal the use of a cloud provider's Cloud Controller Manager, OpenShift provides a mechanism to set the `--cloud-provider` flag to `external` on Kubernetes components (Kubelet and Kube Controller Manager) when using the platform type `External`.
 This mechanism must be activated in the installer option `platform.external.cloudControllerManager` with value of `External` on `install-config.yaml`.